UW-Madison-DSI/student-developer-setup/Shu/README.md

 8.Installed Docker, worked through 'The Carpentries Incubator module on Docker'

+9.Created Dockerfile
-9.Created Dockerfile,push dockerfile to docker hub
+10.Push dockerfile to docker hub, command:
+    docker push xshu29/firstprecommit -release

-    to use this dockerfile, input commands:
+11.To use this dockerfile, input commands:

 * docker pull xshu29/firstprecommit:latest

 * docker run --rm xshu29/firstprecommit:latest

-    * if everything runs well you will see a "goodnight world"
+   if everything runs well you will see a "goodnight world"

 10. Pushed changes to github